 Use water sparingly, treat water from streams for personal use, and avoid bathing or washing dishes directly in natural water sources.

-Respecting the environment during your trek on Kilimanjaro allows you not only to enjoy its beauty but also to participate in its preservation.
+Respecting the environment during your trek on Kilimanjaro allows you not only to enjoy its beauty but also to participate in its .
 It's a profound way to connect with nature and leave a positive footprint behind.
 Book your trip with KCTE today and step into a world of responsible adventure that's as enriching as it is exhilarating.